Signal briefing / Regional ISP

 Two official sources confirm the existence of the ASN and its current status.
 The RDAP record at rdap.org shows the registration details, while the RIPE Stat overview confirms that no IP prefixes are announced under this ASN.
 No peering records, industry directories, or other public references to UNIBE-LHEP have been discovered.

-The sole control surface is the ASN registry object itself.
+The sole control surface is the ASN registry entity itself.
 Whoever administers the registration can update contact details, request a transfer of the ASN to another entity, or begin announcing IP prefixes.
 At present, none of those actions have been taken, leaving the ASN invisible to internet traffic.

 If UNIBE-LHEP were to activate its ASN by announcing prefixes, it would become a new node in the global BGP table.
 Network operators would then need to assess traffic paths, routing security, and potential interconnection obligations.
 A change in registration, such as an ASN transfer, could signal a shift in resource control with implications for address space accountability.